emcgon/APC220-Tools/programmer/README.md

 U1 and U2 are barometric pressure sensors and are both optional.
 If you don't want a barometer function, you can omit both.
 If you _do_ want the barometer function, you only need one or the other.
 U1 (the Adafruit one) is probably preferable: it is cheaper, easier to obtain and more accurate (and we love Adafruit because they are wonderful people :heart:!)

 ## Assembly Tips
+- It is a tight fit into a Hammond Manufacturing 1591CS box, but it does fit.
+In my prototype build, I had to secure the battery to the lid with a Velco cable-tie to fit it in.
 - The PCB is attached to the case by M3 bolts which go through the display and the PCB and the rotary encoder.
 Use spacers between the display and PCB mounting holes to keep the display parallel to the PCB.
 Make those spacers large enough so that the front surface of the display PCB is in the same plane as the top surface of the rotary encoder.
 This should ensure that the entire assembly is securly attached to the case and should leave room under the display so that it doesn't come into contact with the Arduino pins
 - Mount the Arduino Nano high enough off the surface of the PCB so that there is only a minimial amount of pin length protruding below.
 Again, the objective is to ensure that Arduino pins sticking out underneath the display don't touch any part of the display
 - When mounting the sockets for the APC220, temporary put an APC220 into the two sockets to ensure perfect alignment